What does ‘bio-based’ mean?

 Are bio-based materials used in the detergents industry?

-YES.
+Yes.
 In bio-based products, fossil-based ingredients are replaced and/or mixed with bio-based ones, e.g. plant derived oils can be used to produce surfactants.
 One well-known example of bio-based ingredients in the detergent industry is enzymes.
 Enzymes are catalysts that increase the rate of chemical reactions and are used to ensure a higher degree of stain removal, whiteness, fabric and colour care, and overall cleaning performance.

+Only two vegetable feedstocks i.e. coconut and palm oil have the chemical structure equivalent to petrochemicals for the manufacture of surfactants for detergents.
 Bio-based alternatives are not intrinsically more sustainable than fossil resources.
 Therefore, the benefits coming from an increased use of bio-based materials require a thorough life-cycle assessment to avoid any burden-shifting.

 To support all the companies operating in the European detergents, cleaning and maintenance products industry sector using, or intending to use bio-based materials in final products and/or packaging material, A.I.S.E. has developed high-level principles for the industry.
-These guidelines can be downloaded: A.I.S.E.
-Guiding principles on sustainable sourcing of bio-based materials

 In addition to A.I.S.E.'s guiding principles, there are several other existing sets of guidance developed by value chain partners that can be of great help for companies to put these principles into practice.
 Beneath, we present a non-exhaustive list of existing certification schemes, standards and partners working on relevant issues.